Charlotte, North Carolina

 University Library Network

-Johnson & Wales University Library in Charlotte provides a wide variety of information resources, services and facilities.
+The Johnson & Wales University library in Charlotte provides a wide variety of information resources, services and facilities.
 Its network of resources is enhanced through its connection with the other Johnson & Wales University campus libraries as well as the Higher Education Library Information Network (HELIN), a consortium of academic, law and health sciences libraries in southern New England.
-Johnson & Wales University Library is also a key partner with the university’s academic programs in the enhancement of student research skills through the delivery of classroom instruction, online information literacy tutorials and Web-based guides customized to the research outcomes of specific courses and curricula, plus personalized reference services delivered to students in person, over the phone, through email, online chat or SMS.
-In addition, the library hosts the Scholar’s Archive@JWU, an open access digital commons dedicated to preserving and promoting examples of scholarly or artistic works produced at or belonging to the university.
+Johnson & Wales University Library is also a key partner with the university’s academic programs in the enhancement of student research skills through the delivery of classroom instruction, online information literacy tutorials and web-based guides customized to the research outcomes of specific courses and curricula, plus personalized reference services delivered to students in person, over the phone, and through email, online chat or SMS.
+In addition, the library hosts the Scholar’s Archive@JWU, an open-access digital commons dedicated to preserving and promoting examples of scholarly or artistic works produced at or belonging to the university.

-The library at the Charlotte Campus is located on the first floor of Gateway Village at 800 West Trade Street.
-It includes a collection of books, journals, magazines, newspapers, full-text databases, videos, the Information Commons and other resources to serve the research needs of JWU students.
+The library at the Charlotte Campus is located on the first floor of Gateway Village at 800 West Trade St. It includes a collection of books, journals, magazines, newspapers, full-text databases, videos, the Information Commons and other resources to serve the research needs of JWU students.
 The library also provides a photocopier, computer workstations, print release stations, conference rooms equipped with projectors and other appropriate equipment for student use.
-In addition to the resources located on campus, students also have access to the Charlotte Mecklenburg Library system whose main branch is located just blocks away.
+In addition to the resources located on campus, students also have access to the Charlotte Mecklenburg Library System whose main branch is located just blocks away.

 Johnson & Wales University has computer labs available for students to use email, Internet Explorer, Microsoft Office, specialty course software, jwuLink and more.

 Students must have an active JWU email account to access lab computers.
 Documents can be saved to student-acquired USB drives, or they can be attached to and sent through email.
 Students cannot save files onto computers in the labs.